saagarika1/devopslab/README.md

+devopslab
-Hello World .
+Hello World
-this is my first commit.
+This is my first time workinh with git
-this line edited github editor. send line added to github editor. this is added via local repository this is added via remote repository this is added after conflict
+This is added via git hub editor
+This is added through branch featurea
+This is added via remote repository